 - Locate meeting place, determine date and time.
 Most libraries, churches, and hospitals have meeting rooms that are often free to non-profit groups.

 - Book guest speaker (specialist from one of the MDS Centers of Excellence).
 They will speak for free if you ask them.
-The Foundation is happy to help you in any way.
+The MDS Alliance is happy to help you in any way.

 - Place posters or make up flyers to post in doctor’s offices, pharmacies, on hospital bulletin boards, libraries, church halls, grocery stores, etc.

-- Advertise the group in local newspapers, most newspapers have a health section with a datebook, calendar or an area for support groups.
+- Advertise the meeting in local newspapers, most newspapers have a health section with a datebook, calendar or an area for support groups.
 It’s a free service the paper offers.

 - Get local newspapers to write stories on myelodysplastic syndromes and health newspapers.